sashadt/docs/docs/troubleshooting.md

     </property>
 Default value for this attribute is 512 MB

-#####Calculating Container memory:
+### Calculating Container memory
 Following formula is used to calculate the container memory.

     Container Memory = Sum of MEMORY_MB of All the operators in the container+ Sum of BUFFER_MEMORY_MB of all the output ports that have a sink in a different container.

-Sometimes the memory allocated to the container is not same as calculated by the above formula, it is because actual container memory allocated by RM has to lie between
+Sometimes the memory allocated to the container is not the same as calculated by the above formula.
+This is because the actual container memory allocated by RM has to lie between

     [yarn.scheduler.minimum-allocation-mb, yarn.scheduler.maximum-allocation-mb]
-  These values can be found in yarn configuration
+  These values can be found in yarn configuration.

-#####Configuring Application Master Memory:
+### Configuring Application Master Memory
 Application Master memory can be configured using MASTER_MEMORY_MB attribute.
-Following example sets 4GB as the memory for Application Master:
+The following example sets 4 GB as the memory for Application Master:

     <property>
       <name>dt.application.<APPLICATION_NAME>.attr.MASTER_MEMORY_MB</name>